ddroid/playproject/doc/state/temp.md

    - Sub-modules can be dynamically loaded
    - State can be passed down to sub-modules
    - Hierarchical module structure is supported
+   - The `SID` of a sub-instance needs to match the instance as defined in the fallback.
+   - @TODO The `SID` of sub-modules are currently useless, they need to be ignored for now.
 ### Best Practices

 1. **State Organization**